apitoolkit/apitoolkit-laravel/README.md

 # apitoolkit-php-sdk
-A PHP/Laravel Wrapper for APIToolkit
+A PHP/Laravel SDK Wrapper for APIToolkit.
+It monitors incoming traffic, gathers the requests and sends the request to the apitoolkit servers.

 ## Installation and Requirements
 The APIToolkit PHP SDK can be used in a Laravel project as a MiddleWare by installing it as a composer package.
 Currently, you need to set a .env key in your application which will hold your APIToolkit API Key.
 This SDK interfaces with the APIToolkit REST API and Google PubSub for logging API information.